On the Mediating Field in a Conformally Transformed Einstein Equation: Theory

+Here, the exponential conformal factor of Eq.~(\ref{HJeqn}) has been adopted, with the exponent replaced by the natural logarithm on the left-hand side of the constraint.
+The function $\mathcal{Q}$ is the scalar field equivalent of the relativistic quantum potential.
+One can imagine that expanding $\mathcal{Q}$ in terms of the scalar field results in a highly intangible expression.
+For this reason we choose to interpret the action of Eq.~(\ref{vacuaA}) in its Bohmian form.
+Such Bohmain actions have been thoroughly explored by Shojai and coworkers~\cite{Shojai2008,Shojai_Article}.
+Taking $c=1$, the Bohmian extension of Eq.~(\ref{vacuaA}) takes the form

-Here, $\lambda$ is employed to constraint the conformal factor $\Omega^2$ to the quantum nature of the Klein-Gordon field.
-The constraint effectively bypasses the fine-tuning problem articulated by Weinberg~\cite{WeinbegCosmo89} (see \textit{Appendix A} on how Lagrange multiplier bypasses Weinberg's no-go theorem).
-The proposed action (Eq.~\ref{Actioneq}) reduces to its classical form in the $\hbar\to 0$ limit (e.g. $\Omega^2\to 1$).
-By minimizing the action with respect to $S, \rho, {\Omega}, g_{\mu\nu}$ and $\lambda$, here we derive the equations of motion for a relativistic matter field.
-In taking the variation of $A$ with respect to $\rho$, the equation of motion for the particle (e.g. matter field) is obtained
+The proposed action trivially reduces to the sum of Einstein-Hilbert action and the classical Hamilton-Jacobi equation in the $\hbar\to 0$ limit (i.e. $\Omega^2\to 1$).
+By minimizing the action with respect to $S, \rho, {\Omega}, g_{\mu\nu}$ and $\lambda$, we can further define the equations of motion for a relativistic matter field.
+In first taking the variation of $A$ with respect to $\rho$, the equation of motion for the matter field is obtained